Culture or Strategy — Which Comes First?

 What is Strategy?

-We define business strategy as the clear and compelling choices about where to play and what actions to take.
-Done right, a successful strategic plan sets a company up to perform beyond just the sum of its parts by answering the fundamental strategic questions of “why, what, where and who.”
+We define business strategy (the WHAT) as the clear and compelling choices about where to play and what actions to take.
+Done right, a successful strategic plan sets a company up to perform beyond the sum of its parts.
+While we call strategy the WHAT, effective strategic plans typically answer the big fundamental strategic questions of “why, what, where and who.”

 Remember strategy is as much about saying “no” as it is about saying “yes.”
 And, as we all know from following successful companies like Amazon or struggling companies like Mylan (the expensive EpiPen makers) or even failed companies like Blockbuster — there are definitely good and bad strategies.

 We define corporate culture (the HOW) as the way work truly gets done in an organization on a day-to-day basis.
 In general, strategy must go through your culture and your people to get results.
 Your culture answers the fundamental question of “how.”
 Think of it as the collective attitude, assumptions, purpose, and behaviors of a company’s workforce.
 And make no mistake, culture exists in every company whether by design or default.